""

 Bachelor of Music - Degree Requirements

-Foreign Language Complete the second unit of a foreign language (some Named Options required additional or specific languages)
+Language Complete the second unit of a language other than English (some Named Options required additional or specific languages).

 Depth of Intermediate/Advanced Coursework Complete at least 60 credits at the Intermediate or Advanced level.